Daniel O'Connell: Opposition to slavery in the United States

-Death and commemoration
+Death, legacy and commemoration

-Following his last appearance in parliament, and describing himself "oppressed with grief", his "physical power departed", O'Connell travelled on pilgrimage to Rome.
+Following his last appearance in parliament, and describing himself "oppressed with grief", his "physical power departed", O'Connell travelled on a pilgrimage to Rome.
 He died, age 71, in May 1847 in Genoa, Italy of a softening of the brain (Encephalomalacia).
-In accord with his last wishes, O'Connell's heart was buried in Rome (at Sant'Agata dei Goti, then the chapel of the Irish College), and the remainder of his body in Glasnevin Cemetery in Dublin, beneath a round tower.
+In accord with his last wishes, O'Connell's heart was buried in Rome (at Sant'Agata dei Goti, then the chapel of the Irish College), and the remainder of his body in Glasnevin Cemetery in Dublin.
 His sons are buried in his crypt.

 Lack of a successor

-In leading the charge against the Young Irelanders within the Repeal Association John O'Connell had vied for the succession.
-But Gavan Duffy records that the Liberator's death left no one with "acknowledged weight of character, or solidity of judgement" to lead the diminished movement out beyond the Famine: such, he suggests, was the "inevitable penalty of the statesman or leader who prefers courtiers and lackeys to counsellors and peers".
+In leading the charge against the Young Irelanders within the Repeal Association, John O'Connell had vied for the succession.
+But Gavan Duffy records that the Liberator's death left no one with "acknowledged weight of character, or solidity of judgement" to lead the diminished movement out beyond the Famine.
+Such, he suggests, was the "inevitable penalty of the statesman or leader who prefers courtiers and lackeys to counsellors and peers".

 John O'Connell opposed Duffy's Tenant Right League, and eventually accepted, in 1853, a sinecure position as "Clerk of the Crown and Hanaper" at Dublin Castle.

-Reputational controversy
+Reputation as a landlord

-An article appearing in The Times on Christmas Day, 1845 created an international scandal by accusing O'Connell of being one of the worst landlords in Ireland.
+An article appearing in The Times on Christmas Day, 1845, created an international scandal by accusing O'Connell of being one of the worst landlords in Ireland.
 His tenants were pictured as "living in abject poverty and neglect".
 The Irish press, however, was quick to observe that this was a description of famine conditions and to dismiss the report as a politically motivated attack.